HistoryAtState/frus/README.md

 Updates to this repository are posted as soon as they are posted to history.state.gov.
 Releases will include fixes to already published volumes, new publications, and digitized legacy volumes.

-### Versioning
+### Versioning and Testing

 Releases for this data package are automated.
-Any commit to the `master`` branch will trigger the release automation.

-All commit message must conform to [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) to determine semantic versioning of releases, please adhere to these conventions, like so:
+Any commit to the `master` branch will trigger the release automation.
+For this automation to work, all commit message must conform to [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) to determine semantic versioning of releases, please adhere to these conventions, like so:

 | Commit message  | Release type |
 |-----------------|--------------|